MicrosoftDocs/azure-devops-docs/docs/work/kanban/split-columns.md

 	You'll see different column titles and choices based on the following:

-	- You connect to Visual Studio Team Services or an on-premises TFS
+	- You connect to VSTS or an on-premises TFS
 	- The [Process](../guidance/choose-process.md) you used to create your team project
 	- Whether your team has chosen to [treat bugs like requirements or like tasks](../customize/show-bugs-on-backlog.md)